 This vehicle uses two types of batteries.
-One is a 12V battery that is the same as the battery in vehicles powered by internal combustion engines, and the other is the Lithium-ion (Li-ion) battery (high voltage) for the traction motor which propels the vehicle.
-The Li-ion battery is encased in steel and mounted underneath the vehicle.
+One is a 12-volt battery that is the same as the battery in vehicles powered by internal combustion engines, and the other is the high-voltage battery for the traction motor which propels the vehicle.
+The high-voltage battery is encased in steel and mounted underneath the vehicle.

-The vehicle must be plugged-in in order for the Li-ion battery to be recharged.
-Additionally, the vehicle system can recharge the Li-ion battery by converting driving force into electricity while the vehicle is decelerating or being driven downhill.
+The vehicle must be plugged-in in order for the high-voltage battery to be recharged.
+Additionally, the vehicle system can recharge the high-voltage battery by converting driving force into electricity while the vehicle is decelerating or being driven downhill.
 This is called regenerative charging.
 This vehicle is considered to be an environmentally friendly vehicle because it does not emit exhaust gases.